Andre-Grassi/goal_list/README.md

 ### Available Scripts

+First install the npm dependencies with `npm install`.

-In the project directory, you can run:
+Then, in the project directory, you can run:

 #### `npm start`